 We analyze the role of major design choices in MVSS through targeted ablations to understand how each component contributes to the overall performance.
 Specifically, we examine the effects of removing hierarchical tree guidance, disabling iterative tree refinement, and replacing multi-model outline consensus with a single-model outline.
 These ablations isolate the impact of structural planning, refinement dynamics, and cross-model agreement on both survey quality and citation reliability.
 The complete MVSS system serves as the reference point, enabling a controlled comparison that highlights which design choices are critical for achieving robust structure and faithful evidence grounding.

-\paragraph{Results and discussion.} Table~\ref{tab:mvss_ablation} shows that removing tree guidance causes the largest degradation in structural quality and citation precision, highlighting the central role of hierarchical planning in organizing survey content and anchoring evidence.
-Disabling iterative tree refinement and multi-model outline consensus further degrades performance, suggesting that both iterative structure correction and cross-model agreement are important for producing stable hierarchies and consistent survey organization.
-These results indicate that MVSS’s performance gains arise from the interaction of multiple structural components rather than any single design choice.
+\paragraph{Results and discussion.} Table~\ref{tab:mvss_ablation} shows that removing tree guidance causes the largest drop in structural quality and citation precision, emphasizing the necessity of hierarchical planning.
+Disabling iterative refinement or multi-model outline consensus further degrades performance, confirming their roles in ensuring structural stability.
+Overall, MVSS’s performance gains stem from the synergistic interaction of these components rather than any single design choice.

 Figure~\ref{fig:iter_refinement} illustrates how survey quality evolves across iterative tree refinement.
 The initial iteration (Iter~0) starts from a coarse hierarchy and yields moderate scores across all dimensions.
 After the first refinement step (Iter~1), performance temporarily dips, reflecting structural reorganization and pruning of noisy branches.
-Subsequent iterations consistently improve Coverage, Structure, and Relevance, leading to a monotonic increase in the overall score.
+Subsequent iterations consistently improves Coverage, Structure, and Relevance, leading to a monotonic increase in the overall score.
 This trend indicates that iterative refinement stabilizes the hierarchical organization and progressively aligns structural planning with downstream survey generation, validating the effectiveness of our refinement strategy \emph{under realistic long-context generation settings}.